 From SETA to QCTO : Understanding the Transition

-As the Quality Council for Trades and Occupations (QCTO) takes over the accreditation, implementation and certification of all occupational qualifications from SETAs, companies need to understand what the implications of these changes are to ensure that they safeguard their skills development initiatives and ensure that there is minimal risk not only to their Skills Development scorecard, but on the BEE scorecard as a whole.
+With the Quality Council for Trades and Occupations (QCTO) now overseeing the accreditation, implementation, and certification of all occupational qualifications previously managed by SETAs, it became critical for companies to understand the full scope of the transition.
+The aim?
+To safeguard existing skills development efforts and reduce any risks to both Skills Development and overall BEE scorecard performance.

-The impending change from SETA (Sector Education and Training Authority) to QCTO qualifications is part of the government's efforts to streamline and improve the country's education and training.
+The transition from SETA (Sector Education and Training Authority) to QCTO qualifications formed part of government’s drive to streamline and enhance South Africa’s education and training systems.

 What is the QCTO?